PARKINSON’S DISEASE PHYSIOTHERAPY IN LONDON AND ESSEX

 How do you diagnose Parkinson's Disease?

-It can take months or years before a diagnosis of Parkinson's disease is made.
+It can take months or years before a diagnosis of Parkinson’s disease is made.
 This is because it mimics other conditions, such as essential tremor.
 Also, at present, there are no definitive tests.
 A Neurologist is often the person who will make the diagnosis.
 They will often take a detailed history and examine you physically.
+As part of the diagnostic process, a thorough assessment is performed to evaluate your condition, capabilities, and needs.
+Healthcare professionals also work to identify specific symptoms and challenges you may be experiencing.
 You may find it helpful to track your symptoms in a diary to discuss this at your consultation.

 After the appointment with the Neurologist, it may be suggested that you trial medication.
 If these medications improve your symptoms, a diagnosis of Parkinson’s Disease may be confirmed.
 It may also be suggested that you have a scan to help make a diagnosis.
 It is worth noting that scans alone can’t make a definite diagnosis of Parkinson’s.